The basic geometry of Witt vectors, I: The affine case: Generalized Witt vectors and -rings

 {\em Comonad structure on $W$.} The functor $\wfl\:\Ringfl_R\to\Ringfl_R$ is naturally a comonad, being the composition of a functor (the forgetful one) with its right adjoint, and this comonad structure prolongs naturally to $W_{R,\ptst}$.
 The reason for this can be expressed in two ways---in terms of Kan extensions or in terms of representing objects.

-One way is to invoke the general fact that $W_{R,\ptst}$, as the Kan extension of the comonad $\wfl_{R,\ptst}$, has a natural comonad structure.
-This uses~(\ref{eq:wflat-w-comparison}) and the fullness and faithfulness of $i$.
+The first way is to invoke the general fact that $W_{R,\ptst}$, as the Kan extension of the comonad $\wfl_{R,\ptst}$, has a natural comonad structure.
+This uses the commutativity of~(\ref{diag:W-Kan-ext}) and the fullness and faithfulness of $i$.
 The other way is to translate the structure on $\wfl$ of being a comonad into a structure on its representing object $\Lambda_{R,\ptst}$.
-One then observes that this is exactly the same structure for the underlying $R$-algebra $i(\Lambda_{R,\ptst})$ to represent a comonad on $\Ring_R$.
+One then observes that this is exactly the structure for the underlying $R$-algebra $i(\Lambda_{R,\ptst})$ to represent a comonad on $\Ring_R$.
 (This is called an $R$-plethory structure in~\cite{Borger-Wieland:PA}.)

 {\em $\Lambda$-rings.} The category $\Ring_{\Lambda_{R,\ptst}}$ of $\Lambda_{R,\ptst}$-rings is by definition the category of coalgebras for the comonad $W_{R,\ptst}$, that is, the category of $R$-algebras equipped with a coaction of the comonad $W_{R,\ptst}$.
 Since $W_{R,\ptst}$ extends $\wfl_{R,\ptst}$, a $\Lambda_{R,\ptst}$-ring structure on an $\ptst$-flat $R$-algebra $A$ is the same as a commuting family of Frobenius lifts $\psi_\pind$.